iTwin/appui/docs/changehistory/NextVersion.md

 - Deprecated all UI event classes (e.g. `ContentControlActivatedEvent`).
 These are only emitter classes and applications should not use these classes to instantiate objects.
 Therefore they should not be exported. [#806](https://github.com/iTwin/appui/pull/806)
 - Deprecated all event args interfaces (e.g. `ContentControlActivatedEventArgs`).
 Event args should be inferred from a listener.
 If explicit type is needed use a type helper. [#806](https://github.com/iTwin/appui/pull/806)

+### Additions

+- `reparentPopoutWidgets` preview feature.
+When enabled, popout widgets will not be rendered in a separate element tree, instead widget content will be re-parented to a popout content container.
+This new behavior is similar to what is being done when moving widget between stage panels and floating widgets in a main window and has certain advantages:
+  - Persisted React state
+  - Persisted DOM state
+  - Same element tree (access to root context providers)

 ### Changes

 - Bump `FloatingViewportContentWrapper` to `@public`. [#801](https://github.com/iTwin/appui/pull/801)